-When you look at where the wood comes of the tree, from the bottom or higher up, this will affect the price and the width of the year rings.
+Looking at where the wood comes off the tree, from the bottom or higher up, will affect the price and the width of the year rings.
 Year rings create both strength and flexibility.
-We want to make the wood vibrate in its optical vibration.
+We want the wood to vibrate in its optimal vibration.
 The thicker the wood the higher the tone, and thinner makes it lower and more wobbly.

-There are also the cut-This can be quarter sawn, rift sawn or flat sawn.
-The one with the most strength is quarter sawn.
+There is also the cut, which can be quarter-sawn, rift sawn or flat-sawn.
+The one with the most strength is quarter-sawn.
 The tension seems to be vertical and horizontal.
 Rift sawn has a 70 percent vertical grain.
 Whereas flat sawn has horizontal grain, this makes upward flexing and twisting more problematic.

-In conclusion we can use any wood that have the right attributes to what we want out of vibrating it to create an audible sound wave both strong and pleasant on our ears.
-The fact is over the years certain wood have gain popularity for these attributes and are used on a global scale for consistently giving great results
+In conclusion, we can use any wood that has the right attributes to what we want out of vibrating it to create an audible sound wave both strong and pleasant on our ears.
+The fact is over the years certain wood has gain popularity for these attributes and is used on a global scale for consistently giving great results

 Have a great day and look out for another one.